-Both species of mosquitoes originated from localized tropical and subtropical regions - Aedes aegypti from Africa and Aedes albopictus from Southeast Asia - but now both are distributed in tropical and subtropical areas worldwide.
-In the United States, Aedes aegypti is found in the more southern states, while Aedes albopictus can survive colder temperatures and has a wider geographic range.
+Although the range of the two species of mosquitoes was originally confined to localized tropical and subtropical regions - Aedes aegypti in Africa and Aedes albopictus in Southeast Asia - they are both now distributed in tropical and subtropical areas worldwide.
+In the United States, Aedes aegypti is found in the more southern states, while Aedes albopictus can survive colder temperatures and is found further to the north.

 Culex, a large group of mosquitoes also known as common house mosquitoes, are the principal vectors that spread the viruses that cause West Nile fever, St. Louis encephalitis, and Japanese encephalitis, as well as viral diseases of birds and horses.
 Culex mosquitoes can also transmit the parasitic disease lymphatic filariasis and the bacterial disease tularemia.

 Culex mosquitoes are distributed worldwide in tropical and temperate regions, with the exception of extreme northern latitudes.
 They feed at night on humans and animals and are found indoors and outdoors.